 Peanut Butter Pie

-It’s been over two months since we’ve eaten any kind of restaurant food or take-out, so I confess: I am a little sick of my own cooking.
+It’s been over two months since we’ve eaten any kind of restaurant food or take-out.
+So I confess: I am a little sick of my own cooking.
 This past week my usual creative dinners were replaced with prepackaged ravioli, canned soups and pop-tarts for dessert.
 I simply ran out of steam and interest.
 However, I plan to do better next week armed with simple oldie-but-goodie recipes that I haven’t made in while.
-This peanut butter pie is one of those recipes, and a wonderful comfort food.
+This peanut butter pie is one of those recipes.
+And a wonderful comfort food!
 Even though I have made it countless times, I have never posted it here.
 Today’s the day!

 When I say I’ve made this pie countless times, I do mean it.
 On one occasion – my parent’s anniversary party in 2017 – I made about 20 peanut butter pies with the help of my sister-in-law (and some ready-made crusts).
 I didn’t get any great pictures of the pies, but here’s a little photo collage of the menu and the sweets I made.
 I may have spent more time on the tiered cake than all of the pies – but the pies were the most raved about by the guests!
 This recipe truly is a crowd-pleaser.